-It’s unlikely you’ll end up doing such long shifts, but if you take on shifts exceeding 6 hrs (e.g. during school holidays), discuss with the parents whether you think you’ll need a 20 minute statutory break.
-Such breaks are typically unpaid, so you may prefer to continue working (and earning) instead.
+It’s unlikely you’ll end up doing such long shifts, but if you take on shifts exceeding 6 hrs (e.g. during school holidays), discuss with the parents whether you think you’ll need a break.
+Breaks are typically unpaid, so you may prefer to continue working (and earning) instead.
 These breaks must be agreed with your employer in advance to ensure there is never a break in the child’s care.

 A full-time nanny would receive statutory 28 days (5.6 weeks) of paid leave (inclusive of bank holidays).
 Since you will be working a few hours each week, it’s easiest to calculate holiday pay by the hour.

 Any holiday you accrue is paid to you at the end of each month in addition to your salary for hours worked.